Chopstix1210/LLM-POWERED_QA_APP/README.md

 ## To-Do Tasks (backlog)

 - [ ] Find faster way to use Pinecone DB
+- [ ] Create an MYSQL db to store user data to have history chats
 - [x] Create animation for loading
 - [ ] Create prompts that generate better results for man page
 - [ ] Find a way to decrease hallucinations